-Services that are covered for you What you must pay when you get these services Toxicology testing Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: Outpatient diagnostic tests and therapeutic services and supplies (continued) • X-rays • Laboratory tests • Other diagnostic tests (such as ultrasounds, There is no coinsurance, copayment, or deductible for Medicare-covered services.
-Radiation (radium and isotope) therapy including technician materials and supplies.
-You pay a \$40 copay per visit for Medicare-covered therapeutic radiology services.
+Services that are covered for you Covered services include, but are not limited to: • X-rays What you must pay when you get these services In-Network deductible for Medicare-covered services.
+What you must pay when you get these services Out-of-Network Not covered out- of-network Laboratory tests Other diagnostic tests (such as ultrasounds, electrocardiograms, electroencephalograms) Radiation (radium and isotope) therapy including technician materials and supplies.
+You pay a \$50 copay per visit for Medicare-covered therapeutic radiology services.
 Prior authorization is required.
 If these services are performed during a physician's office visit you do not have to pay the therapeutic radiology copay.
+Not covered out- of-network Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Blood - including storage and administration.
 Prior authorization is required.
-Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Blood - including storage and administration.
 There is no coinsurance, copayment, or deductible for Medicare-covered services and supplies.
-Sleep studies There is no coinsurance, copayment, or deductible for Medicare-covered sleep studies in your home.
-Prior authorization is required.
-You pay a \$100 copay per visit for Medicare-covered sleep studies in an outpatient facility setting.
+There is no coinsurance, copayment, or deductible for Medicare-covered blood supplies.
+Other services not covered-out-of-network Sleep studies There is no coinsurance, copayment, or deductible for Medicare-covered sleep studies in your home.
+Not covered-out- of-network